 Additional Costs

-It is not surprising that the funeral home does not directly provide some items, so you can consider the additional cost while calculating investment for the funeral.
+It is not surprising that the funeral home does not directly provide some items, so you can consider the additional cost while calculating the investment for the funeral.
 For instance, a newspaper death announcement or obituary (the cost can go up to $100, depending upon the price policy of the publication house) or a verified copy of the death certificate (the price can range between $5 – $30).
 Furthermore, you can also expect extra funeral home and cemetery fees to perform funerals on a Sunday or holiday.

 • The cost of the rabbi to officiate the funeral.
 The rabbi is paid separately from the funeral home, with an average fee of $500-$800.